Jealousy and Compersion on Love Island

 Compersion is often associated with consensual non‑monogamy, but at its core it isn’t a structure—it’s a capacity.
 The capacity to stay emotionally present when someone you care about experiences desire, connection, or intimacy that doesn’t center you.

-On Love Island, this shows up in relational and communal settings: regulating jealousy without turning it into control or punishment, supporting other contestants when their “partner” goes on a date with a newcomer, having open conversations about emotions, boundaries, feelings, and desires.
-People aren’t allowed to ghost, avoid, or escape difficult emotional dynamics: if everyone dated like this, we would have a better dating scene!
+On Love Island, this shows up in relational and communal settings, when participants regulate jealousy without turning it into control or punishment, or support each other when their “partner” goes on a date with a newcomer.

 Pushing the Edges of Monogamy

-What makes Love Island compelling isn’t that it promotes polyamory—it doesn’t—but that it repeatedly stages emotional dilemmas monogamy alone can’t neatly resolve.
-Contestants are asked to care deeply without certainty, tolerate ambiguity, witness a partner’s attraction to others in real time, and decide whether love means possession, choice, or mutual freedom.
+What makes Love Island compelling isn’t that it promotes polyamory—it doesn’t—but that it stages emotional dilemmas that are familiar to all of us.
+Contestants are asked to tolerate ambiguity, care deeply without certainty, witness a partner’s attraction to others in real time, and decide whether love means possession or freedom.

 These are the same questions people wrestle with in long-term monogamous relationships, open relationships, and everything in between.
-Love Island simply externalizes them, turning private reckonings into public rituals.
+Love Island turns these private reckonings into public rituals.

-While I would love to see future seasons embrace queerness, body diversity, age diversity, and genuine relationship diversity—including non-monogamous outcomes—I can still appreciate the emotional daring and relational wisdom that surface, almost in spite of themselves, within the show’s deeply normative framework.
+While I would love to see future seasons embrace queerness, body diversity, age diversity, and genuine relationship diversity—including non-monogamous outcomes—I can still appreciate the emotional daringness and wisdom that surfaces within the show’s deeply normative framework.

 Next